-- 2.14 During the summer months the New Forest Tour bus operates three interlinked routes across the National Park and is aimed at both visitors and residents. - Southampton and Bournemouth Airports are located within close proximity to the National Park.
+2.14 During the summer months the New Forest Tour bus operates three interlinked routes across the National Park and is aimed at both visitors and residents.
+Additionally, the Beach Bus service, also operating during the summer, links the settlements of Hythe, Lepe, Beaulieu and Lymington.

+Southampton and Bournemouth Airports are located within close proximity to the National Park.
 Plans for the expansion of both airports are set out in the respective Airport Masterplans, with combined annual aircraft movements predicted to increase from circa 80,000 in 2016 to 146,000 in 2030.
-The scale of the impact of this increase of passenger aircraft flights will depend on future flight paths and the extent of improvements in aircraft engine technology. - Southampton is a major international gateway port with significant global and economic importance.
+The scale of the impact of this increase of passenger aircraft flights will depend on future flight paths and the extent of improvements in aircraft engine technology.

+Southampton is a major international gateway port with significant global and economic importance.
 Land at Dibden Bay, adjoining the National Park, has been identified as the only area of land physically capable of accommodating significant expansion of the port in the draft Port of Southampton Masterplan 2016-2035.
-Any future development proposals for Dibden Bay must have regard to the Government's National Policy Statement on Ports; potential impacts on the adjacent New Forest National Park (as required by Section 62(2) of the

-Environment Act 1995); national planning policy on major development in national parks; and the legal requirements of the Habitats Regulations.
+Any future development proposals for Dibden Bay must have regard to the Government's National Policy Statement on Ports; potential impacts on the adjacent New Forest National Park (as required by Section 62(2) of the Environment Act 1995); national planning policy on major development in national parks; and the legal requirements of the Habitats Regulations.

-- The Local Plan aims to deliver sustainable development within the context of a nationally protected landscape, in conformity with the statutory Park purposes; the objectives of national planning policy; and the ambitions in the New Forest National Park Partnership Plan 2015-2020.
-The vision and objectives for the Local Plan set out how the New Forest will look at the end of the Plan period in 2036. - The vision has been informed by the 'Special Qualities' of the National Park.
+- 3.1 The Local Plan aims to deliver sustainable development within the context of a nationally protected landscape, in conformity with the statutory Park purposes; the objectives of national planning policy; and the ambitions in the New Forest National Park Partnership Plan 2015-2020.
+The vision and objectives for the Local Plan set out how the New Forest will look at the end of the Plan period in 2036. - 3.2 The vision has been informed by the 'Special Qualities' of the National Park.
 The special qualities of the New Forest are those qualities that define it, make it unique and immediately recognisable and, when taken together, distinguish it from all other parts of the country.
 These qualities are fundamental to the two purposes of the National Park and are the underlying reason for its designation.
 The special qualities of the New Forest were identified through public consultation and are set out in Annex 1 of this Local Plan.